 4. It’s an amazing learning experience

 You’ll be amazed at your naturalists’ encyclopedic knowledge of the flora and fauna.
 You won’t encounter a bird, bug, or mammal they can’t tell you about.
 And they’re just as savvy when it comes to local cultures and customs.
 Through guided, interactive experiences, you’ll learn how the villagers face the complexities of the river and the rainforest, for an authentic peek at life on the Amazon.

 After an exciting day gliding along the Amazon, piranha fishing, swimming or perhaps discovering a sloth or two, there’s nothing better than coming back to the boat for some good food, a comfy bed, a hot shower, and air conditioning.

 6. Extremely convenient

 While it’s true for cruising in general, it’s worthwhile to note whether you’re in the Atlantic or floating up the Amazon, traveling on a ship is extremely convenient.
-Imagine navigating hundreds of miles up the Amazon, exploring a different place everyday, without needing to unpack and re-pack each time.
+Imagine navigating hundreds of miles up the Amazon, exploring a different place every day, without needing to pack and unpack each time.
 Genius, right?